sherbold/replication-kit-chp-study/README.md

 <br/><br/>

 - **Description:**
 	- This example argument will try to apply the active and cheated sets of mutators on fix.java to recreate the bug.java.
-It will return the 1 path having least cost and the path can have maximum length of 55.
+It will return the 1 path having the least cost and the path can have a maximum length of 55.

 ## Running the mutaSHARK
 To replicate the results for each of the mutators' set i.e. default, optional and extended, before running the [Defects4JRunner.java](https://github.com/sherbold/replication-kit-chp-study/blob/main/mutaSHARK/src/main/java/de/ugoe/cs/smartshark/mutaSHARK/util/defects4j/Defects4JRunner.java), program arguments of its **MutaShark.main() method call** will be adjusted accordingly.
 To reproduce the results included in this replication kit the program arguments will be defined as follows: